Digital Nomad Exchange

 We asked people in Ecuador if they could share any humorous cultural blunders they commited.
 They wrote:

 "I can't recall that I did although my Ecuadorean friends may tell tales.
-I have a few friends who made the embarazado and embarasoso mistake as well as trucha vs chucha," said one person in Ambato.
+I have a few friends who made the embarazado and embarasoso mistake as well as trucha vs chucha," explained one person living in Ambato, Ecuador.

 View More Answers